autobotsUW/ADAS-on-Treadmill-2024/README.md

 - **ADAS_on_treadmill_launch_several_cars**: the car avoid obstacles for several cars.
 Works for one car
 - **ADAS_on_treadmill_launch_road**: highway simulation with lane change

+## Contact:
+For any information, you can contact us at: jules.farnault@ens-paris-saclay.fr
+zambelli.lucas2@gmail.com